2016-17 California Detail

 Waterman opened weekends starting Jan.
 28. Baldy and Waterman remained 80+% well covered through February with the base on north slopes augmented by the

 Feb.
 17-18 storm.
-On cooler days much terrain may be closed for icy conditions.
-March 10-12 was Waterman's last weekend unless there is more snow.
-Baldy
+On cooler days much terrain was closed for icy conditions.
+March 10-12 was Waterman's last weekend.
+Baldy's main runs on Thunder were

 All content herein copyright © 1996-2017 Bestsnow.net